Trainz: Trainz Simulator 2009: World Builder Edition

+Released in 2008, Trainz Simulator 2009 received the "World Builder Edition" name from its greatly improved Surveyor and graphics capabilities such as better terrain tools, quad detail and normal-mapped terrain, new stitched track modelling technique, a large collection of stock assets, and performance improvements to allow for higher detail trains, terrain, textures, and routes.
+It also introduced improved physics, Content Manager v2.0, new screenshot and video capture functions, user interface improvements, and an embedded web browser for easier community interaction.

 Trainz Simulator 2010: Engineer’s Edition

-TS2010 introduced improved graphics capabilities and Speedtree technology with a new skin variant.
-TS2010-SP2 introduced the use of 64 bit processing while retaining a compatibility mode with older 32 bit computer architectures.
+Trainz Simulator 2010, or TS2010, introduced improved graphics capabilities, Speedtree technology, an overhauled user interface, seasonal assets, and layer support in Surveyor.
+TS2010 also introduced Native Mode, which allowed the game to harness new 64-bit processing, while retaining a Compatibility Mode for older 32-bit computer architectures and better performance with older routes and assets marked as "Faulty" due to stricter code enforcement..

-Service Pack 4 introduced an early version of multiplayer, but also controversially removed Compatibility Mode that enabled the use of older content that was marked "Faulty" due to stricter code enforcement.
+Service Pack 4 introduced an early version of multiplayer, but also controversially removed Compatibility Mode.

 Trainz Simulator: iPad, Android

 To celebrate the 10th anniversary of Trainz, N3V Games released a Trainz app for the iPad on 4 December 2010.
 Users can lay tracks, drive trains.
 Users have access to Driver and Surveyor and can create routes and drive trains with the help of tutorials.
 An Android version of the game was released on 22 July 2011 and has the same features as the iPad version.
 The app is a port of Trainz Simulator 2009.

 Trainz Simulator 12

 Trainz Simulator 12, or TS12, was released on 12 April 2011.
-Among other upgrades, this product offers a variety of new routes, doppler effect support, satellite view, and a multiplayer feature for the first time (multiplayer was publicly tested in TS2010).
+Among other upgrades, this product offers a variety of new routes, doppler effect support, satellite view, and a multiplayer feature for the first time (multiplayer was publicly tested in TS2010 SP4).
 A Trainz 10th Anniversary Boxset was announced which includes the game and other extras.
 The game was initially released for pre-order on 18 March 2011 as part of the limited-edition Trainz 10th Anniversary Collector's Edition.
 A certain amount of content from previous versions was removed from this release, making it the first release since Trainz 1.0 to feature all and only new routes and related assets.
 Like most Trainz releases, the package contains only content vetted for the new technology, which in TS12 needed to be updated for compatibility with 64 bit computers.
 However, much of the content (not all of it) from the previous versions was released on the Download Station (DLS) in an updated form as of the end of 2012 under an initiative known as the "Download Station Cleanup".